coding01000/fine_grained_mts_new/readme.md

 </master_info>
 ```

-Set which tables and the number of threads for each group in the configuration file rpl_cfg.xml, the address of the binlog file can be specified in the case of offline, and the real-time synchronization depends on the setting of the file master_cfg.xml.
+Set which tables and the number of threads for each group in the configuration file rpl_cfg.xml, the address of the binlog file can be specified in the case of offline, and the real-time synchronization depends on the setting of master_cfg.xml.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>